apache/beam/contributor-docs/code-change-guide.md

 *What does this command do?*

-It compiles the beam SDK and the word count pipeline (Hello-world program for data processing), then run the pipeline on Direct Runner.
+This command compiles the beam SDK and the WordCount pipeline, a Hello-world program for data processing, then runs the pipeline on the Direct Runner.

 ## Run a unit test

-Now, suppose you have made a code change in Java SDK (e.g. in `sdks/java/io/jdbc`), and want to run relevant unit tests locally to verify the change.
+This section explains how to run unit tests locally after you make a code change in the Java SDK (for example, in `sdks/java/io/jdbc`).

-Unit tests are under `src/test/java` folder of each project with filename `.../**Test.java` for unit tests and, `.../**IT.java` for integration tests.
-For example,
+Tests are under the `src/test/java` folder of each project.
+Unit tests have the filename `.../**Test.java`.
+Integration tests have the filename `.../**IT.java` for integration tests.

-* Run all unit tests under a project
+* To run all unit tests under a project, use the following command:
   ```
   ./gradlew :sdks:java:harness:test
   ```
-  Then JUnit report (in html web page) can be found under `<invoked_project>/build/reports/tests/test/index.html`
+  Find the  JUnit report in an HTML file in the file path `<invoked_project>/build/reports/tests/test/index.html`.

-* Run a specific test
+* To run a specific test, use the following commands:
   ```
   ./gradlew :sdks:java:harness:test --tests org.apache.beam.fn.harness.CachesTest
   ./gradlew :sdks:java:harness:test --tests *CachesTest
   ./gradlew :sdks:java:harness:test --tests *CachesTest.testClearableCache
   ```

-* Run a specific test with IntelliJ
+* To run tests using IntelliJ, click the ticks to run a whole test class or a specific test.
+You can set breakpoints to debug the test.
   <img width="452" alt="image" src="https://github.com/apache/beam/assets/8010435/7ae2a65c-a104-48a2-8bad-ff8c52dd1943">
-  Just click the ticks to run a whole test class or a specific test.
-One can also set breakpoints and debug the test.

-* Exception: `sdks:java:core`.
-Many unit tests are invoked by task  `:runners:direct-java:needsRunnerTest` instead.
+* These steps don't apply to `sdks:java:core` tests.
+Instead, invoke the unit tests by using `:runners:direct-java:needsRunnerTest`.
+Java core doesn't depend on a runner.
+Therefore, unit tests that run a pipeline require the Direct Runner.

   Reason: Java core does not depend on a runner.
 For unit test that executes a pipeline, it needs direct runner.

-* Run an integration test on direct runner
+To run integration tests, use the Direct Runner.

-## Run an integration test (*IT.java)
+## Run integration tests (*IT.java)

-An integration test uses `TestPipeline` where its option is set by `TestPipelineOptions` ([code path](https://github.com/apache/beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/testing/TestPipeline.java))

-Differences from normal Pipeline:
+Integration tests use [`TestPipeline`](https://github.com/apache/beam/blob/master/sdks/java/core/src/main/java/org/apache/beam/sdk/testing/TestPipeline.java).
+Set options by using `TestPipelineOptions`.

+Integration tests differ from standard pipelines in the following ways:
-* Block on run (on TestDataflowRunner) by default
+* By default, they block on run (on TestDataflowRunner).
-* Has a default timeout (15 min)
+* They have default timeout of 15 minutes.
-* Pipeline options set in System property `beamTestPipelineOptions`
+* The pipeline options are set in the system property `beamTestPipelineOptions`.

-The last point is important: the test is configured by setting `-DbeamTestPipelineOptions=[...]`, including which runner it will be run.

-Example command line, presenting a minimum option needed for running on Dataflow runner:
+Note the final different, because you need to configure the test by setting `-DbeamTestPipelineOptions=[...]`.
+This property is where you set the runner to use.

+The following example demonstrates how to run an integration test by using the command line.
+This example includes the options required to run the pipeline on the Dataflow runner:
 ```
 -DbeamTestPipelineOptions='["--runner=TestDataflowRunner","--project=mygcpproject","--region=us-central1","--stagingLocation=gs://mygcsbucket/path"]'
 ```

 ### Write an integration test

-* Setup a TestPipeline in an integration test
+* To set up a `TestPipeline` object in an integration test, use the following code:
   ```java

   @Rule public TestPipeline pipelineWrite = TestPipeline.create();